loneworkernelson-web/On-The-Go-Safety/README.md

 - **Mechanism:** `LockService.getScriptLock()`
 - **Timeout:** 10,000 ms (10 seconds).
 - **Behaviour:** If the lock cannot be acquired within 10 s, the backend returns a `Server Busy` JSON error.
-The Worker App detects this and keeps the payload in its IndexedDB retry queue.
+The Worker App detects this and retains the payload in its IndexedDB retry queue.

 ### 2.2 The "Smart Ledger" Algorithm (`handleWorkerPost`)